 - Light switches with dimmers, if desired should be placed near the wine cellar door and should control all the lighting in the wine cellar.
 Switches with timers or motion detectors are a nice feature that can turn the lights off for you when your hands are full.
 This is the time to start thinking about what kind of lighting fixtures you would like and to have the wires run for them.
 Consider sconces, chandeliers, recessed lighting, can lighting and track lighting.

 After the cellar is framed, sealed, insulated and all electrical and plumbing has been roughed in, you will chose your wall, ceiling and flooring materials.

 - A moisture resistant drywall/plywood material is fine for walls and ceiling.
 We recommend DensArmor Plus® Interior Drywall.
 You can also use 1/2" moisture-resistant gypsum wall board or green board is the most common and cost effective wall material.
 This wall board must be painted with a moisture resistant paint.

 - Rot resistant hardwoods are an attractive alternative and while more expensive to purchase and install, provide a superior appearance and require no long-term maintenance.
-Wood paneling like our mahogany T&G work well for this also.
+Wood paneling works well for this also.

 Step 8: Choose Your Entry Door

 Your wine cellar entry door is the first chance to make a first impression.
 It should be both functional and beautiful.
 Because the wine cellar is a conditioned space, you want to make sure that the entry door is exterior grade with weather stripping for a tight seal.
 In the case of glass doors, make sure the wine cellar door includes high R-Value glass panels.
 Our Classic and Value Classic doors are the perfect solution.